top of page

 SAFO Pedagogical Framework for Introductory Systems Thinking

-SAFO, or System Architecture-Function-Outcome, is A transdisciplinary engineering education framework for first-year STEM instructors to teach and assess systems thinking to first-year STEM students.
+SAFO, or System Architecture-Function-Outcome, is A transdisciplinary engineering framework for applying systems thinking to the analysis and design of systems.

 • Architecture, what the system is - structure and behavior (interactions between parts).